wp-plugins/quotery-quote-of-the-day/trunk/README.txt

 = Features =

 *   **Ease-of-Use:** Simply drag and drop the widget where you want it to show and a new quote will appear every day.

 *   **Custom Title:** Choose a name for the widget to match your preference.

 *   **Category Selection:** With over 400 different topics to choose from, there’s something for everyone here.
 Own a finance blog?
 Show quotes about money.
 A relationship magazine?
 Quotes about dating, marriage, or love should have you covered.
 A forum for students?
 Education, teaching, learning, and college quotes will work wonderfully.
 Or maybe you’re having a hard time deciding on just one topic?
 Not a problem, just show them all.

 *   **Beautiful Design:** We know how important it is to have a clean, well-designed website.
 Our daily quote widget will complement your theme’s aesthetics, rather than sticking out like an ugly, sore thumb.

 *   **Color Options:** Choose between dark, light, or orange.

 *   **Author Display:** A photograph of the author, along with the time period in which they lived, can be enabled/disabled.

-*   **Social Sharing:** Give your readers the opportunity to share the quotes on Facebook, Twitter, Google+, Pinterest, and/or *   Tumblr with optional social sharing buttons.
+*   **Social Sharing:** Give your readers the opportunity to share the quotes on Facebook, Twitter, Google+, Pinterest, and Tumblr with optional social sharing buttons.

 *   **Thousands of Quotes:** With one of the world’s largest collections of quotes, you’ll never have to worry about running out of fresh content.

 *   **And More:** We’re always open to feedback and suggestions.
 Have an idea that you’d like to see implemented?
 Let us know!